hennypurwadi/Alpaca_finetune_sentiment_analysis/README.md

 -----------------

-The labeled dataset I used to fine-tune the Alpaca model can be found at: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp?select=train.txt
+The labeled dataset I used to fine-tune and train the Alpaca model can be found at: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp?select=train.txt

 ## Model Hub: https://huggingface.co/RinInori/alpaca_finetune_6_sentiments